Author citation (zoology): Identity of the author(s)

-In the 1800s it was the usual style to eventually set an abbreviation of another author immediately below the text of the description or diagnosis to indicate authorship for the description.
+In the 1800s it was the usual style to eventually set an abbreviation of another author immediately below the text of the description to indicate authorship.
 This is commonly accepted today; if the description is attributed to a different person, then that person is the author.

 When the name of a different author was only set behind the new name in the headline (and not repeated below the description to indicate that description had been written by that person), this was a convention to indicate authorship only for the new name and not for the description.
 These authorships for names are not covered by Art.
 50.1 and are not accepted.
 Only authorship for the description is accepted.

-Prior to 1900-1920 there were several different conventions concerning authorship which is why we frequently find other authors than today for zoological names in early zoological literature.
+Prior to 1900-1920, there were several different conventions concerning authorship which is why we frequently find other authors than today for zoological names in early zoological literature.
 Art.
-50.1 has been a quite successful model since it became commonly accepted in the mid-1900s.
-There is no need to research who the true author was and everyone including young and relatively inexperienced researchers can verify and determine the name of the author in the original work itself.
+50.1 has been an accepted model since the mid-1900s.
+It eliminated the need to research who the true author was and all readers could verify and determine the name of the author in the original work itself.

 Examples to illustrate practical use

 In citing the name of an author, the surname is given in full, not abbreviated.
-The date (true year) of publication in which the name was established is added, if desired with a comma between the author and date (the comma is not prescribed under the Code, it contains no additional information.
+The date (true year) of publication in which the name was established is added.
+If desired, a comma is placed between the author and date (the comma is not prescribed under the Code, it contains no additional information.
 However, it is included in examples therein and also in the ICZN Official Lists and Indexes).